zinzloun/blindSQLi-DNS-OOB/README.md

 - no inpunt parameters validation
 - control nslookup DNS server

-You can eventually automete the process using SQLMap.
+You can eventually automate the process using SQLMap.
 You can find a good resource at https://blog.cyberadvisors.com/technical-blog/unblinding-blind-sql-injection-using-dns-exfiltration

 ## Useful docker commands